 How to deploy Microsoft Store apps using Intune

 If you would like to block the installation of random applications from the Store application, refer to a step-by-step guide: How to disable Microsoft Store apps in Windows using Intune.
-If you want to block Store apps but Keep Winget working, refer to the guide: Block Microsoft Store apps using Intune except Winget.
+If you want to block Store apps but keep Winget working, refer to the guide: Block Microsoft Store apps using Intune except Winget.

 The Microsoft Store supports various types of apps, including UWP apps, desktop apps packaged in .msix format, and Win32 apps packaged in .exe or .msi installers.
-You can easily search for these apps directly from the Intune portal, create the app deployment, and assign it to the desired devices or users.
+You can search for these apps directly from the Intune portal, create the deployment, and assign it to the desired devices or users.

-Difference between Microsoft Store app (legacy) vs Microsoft Store app (new)
+Microsoft Store app (legacy) vs Microsoft Store app (new)

-The ‘Microsoft Store app (legacy)‘ is an older method of deploying Microsoft Store apps using Intune.
-With this legacy method, you need to provide the app link or URL during the app creation process.
-Unlike the newer methods, there is no direct search capability integrated with Intune when using this legacy approach.
+The Microsoft Store app (legacy) is an older method of deploying Microsoft Store apps using Intune.
+With this legacy method, you must provide the app link or URL during the app creation process.
+Unlike the newer methods, no direct search capability is integrated with Intune when using this legacy approach.

-The ‘Microsoft Store app (new)‘ method of deployment offers significant improvements over the legacy method.
+The Microsoft Store app (new) deployment method offers significant improvements over the legacy method.
 Some of these improvements include:

 • You can browse and search for store apps within Intune.